 We do this to:

 - Alert you about your upcoming votes, your vote results and key achievements of your Tumelo community.

 - Support you to make the most of our service.

-You can opt out of receiving these emails at any time by changing your preferences on the profile page in the platform.
+You can opt out of receiving these emails at any time by changing your preferences on the profile page in the platform or by contacting our support team.
 By unsubscribing from Tumelo's emails, you will not automatically be unsubscribed from marketing emails from your investment/pension provider.
 To unsubscribe from marketing emails from your provider, please go to their emails and/or website.

 We use your data to comply with our legal duties

 To comply with our legal duties, we may also need to use your information to investigate activity that we suspect as being contrary to our Terms and Conditions and/or fraudulent in nature.

 We will only use your information for the reasons we have told you about above.
 If we need to use your information for any other reason, we will let you know and tell you the reason, unless the law stops us from doing so.

 What is our lawful basis for processing data?

 Tumelo will process your data in accordance with an applicable ‘lawful basis’.